K-C-DaCosta/adhoc_audio/README.md

 # Adhoc Audio
-Audio compression written in pure rust. **Doesn't** link to any bindings.
+Audio compression written in pure rust.
+**It Doesn't** link to any bindings so its buildable for wasm32-unknown-unknown.

 ## What is this?
 Its an audio codec I created on the fly for compressing audio.